kiwild6/kim_bio392/day02-paper-reading.md

 Over last few years much more data of cancer genomes were collected

-Progenetix is a public cancer genome data resource important for comparison and it also contains many information from external resurces and diffrent projects and studies

 - most imprtant resources/projects: GEO, ArrayExpress, cBioPortal and TCGA